 Why is CW Radiotelegraphy the ultimate disaster survivable mode?

 Yes, CW is perhaps the only mode that might survive the conditions of extreme catastrophic large-scale disaster when all other radio communication modes might fail one after another.
 Let us examine why…

-However, a catastrophic world-wide disaster may be a different story altogether.
+However, a catastrophic worldwide disaster may be a different story altogether.
 Such a disaster could be either natural or man-made.
 The last time we face such a situation was during World War II when some places got completely devastated by widespread destruction.
-One after another, cities and towns turned into rubble and the local governments we in absolute disarray and completely helpless.
-All communication infrastructure in those regions were uprooted.
+One after another, cities and towns turned into rubble, and the local governments we in absolute disarray and completely helpless.
+All communication infrastructure in those regions was uprooted.
 That’s when radio amateurs played a vital role.

 Governments will be in disarray and all modern communication systems for public use will be down.
-There will be no cell-phone and no Internet.
-The amateur radio emergency services as we have today will largely be unsustainable.
+There will be no cell phone and no Internet.
+The amateur radio emergency services we have today will largely be unsustainable.
 The VHF/UHF repeater networks would have been knocked off.
 No Internet would mean no Echolink, etc. The radio rigs and antennas at our QTH might also be damaged.

 The bottom line is, that come what may if such a catastrophe were to ever occur, it is only CW that might come to the rescue of mankind.
 This is the reason why, we the radio amateurs must all develop and maintain adequate CW skills, each one of us, at all times.